Apostol Popov

-Apostol Popov (Апостол Попов; born 22 December 1982) is a Bulgarian former professional footballer and currently assistant manager of CSKA 1948 III.
+Apostol Aleksandrov Popov (Апостол Попов; born 22 December 1982) is a Bulgarian former professional footballer who currently works as a youth coach for Maritsa.

 Career

 Early career

 Popov began his career with Spartak Plovdiv and made his first team debut in 2001.
 Then he played two and a half years in the second division with Belite Orli and Haskovo, before joined Botev Plovdiv in December 2007.

 Botev Plovdiv

 Popov signed with Botev Plovdiv as a free agent on 27 December 2007 on a two-and-a-half-year deal.
 He was signed to replace Nikolay Domakinov at Botev and added an extra dimension with his heading ability from set-pieces.
 He made his official debut in the A PFG with Botev Plovdiv in a match against Spartak Varna on 1 March 2008, playing full 90 minutes.
 The result of the match was a 2–0 win for Botev.

 He scored his first goal on 27 September 2008, opening the scoring in a 5–0 home win over Belasitsa Petrich.
 On 14 March 2009, Popov played as a goalkeeper for the final minutes in the league game against Levski Sofia after regular goalkeeper Lilcho Arsov was sent off in the 86th minute.
 He made one good save during the minutes to the end of the game, but Botev lost 0–1.